altendorfme/easyarr/README.md

 # EasyArr: HTPC with Docker

+> Tested on Debian 10+ (Buster)

-> Plex Media Server, Sonarr, Radarr, Bazarr, Prowlarr, qBittorrent, Wireguard, WatchTower
+> Plex Media Server, Sonarr, Radarr, Bazarr, Prowlarr, qBittorrent, SWAG and WatchTower

 Alternatives

-- Plex Media Server: Jellyfin
-I have a lifetime license for Plex, and I still think it's the best and most complete solution, if you want to install both it won't be difficult to adjust it in Docker.
+- Plex Media Server to Jellyfin: I have a lifetime license for Plex, and I still think it's the best and most complete solution, if you want to install both it won't be difficult to adjust it in Docker.
-- qBittorrent: Deluge, Transmission, rTorrent qBittorrent has the largest number of options with no need for addons, its configuration is fast and has a good performance.
+- qBittorrent to Deluge, Transmission, rTorrent: qBittorrent has the largest number of options with no need for addons, its configuration is fast and has a good performance.

-> Tested on Debian 10+ (Buster)

-All application traffic will go through Wireguard and to access the application's WebUIs, you must also be connected to the VPN.
-[Clients](https://www.wireguard.com/install/) for Wireguard are available for all platforms.

 ## Security